 How to administer Pembrolizumab (Keytruda)?

-- You should not mix medications with the same infusion line.
+- Do not administer other medications through the same infusion line.

 Mechanism of action of Pembrolizumab (Keytruda):